hxhxhx88/hxhxhx88.github.io/content/posts/swin-unetr.md

 \end{cases}
 $$

-This mask is added to the oridnary attention before calcualting softmax to effectively turn attentions among irrelevant patches to zero.
+This mask is added to the ordinary attention before calcualting softmax to effectively turn attentions among irrelevant patches to zero.

 [In code](https://github.com/Project-MONAI/MONAI/blob/342f4aa/monai/networks/nets/swin_unetr.py#L758-L795) (also see [here](https://github.com/microsoft/Swin-Transformer/blob/e43ac64/models/swin_transformer.py#L223-L241)), we first calculate a label tensor $l(n,i)$ of dimension $\left(N_w, V_w\right)$ with value in $\mathbb{Z}$ telling the label of patch $i$ in window $n$.
 Then we set $m(n,i,j)=l(n,i)-l(n,j)$, which can be efficiently calculated through [broadcasting](https://pytorch.org/docs/stable/notes/broadcasting.html).
 Finally, we turn all nonzero entry of $m$ to a sufficiently negative large number.
 ```python